ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step08.md

   imports: [BrowserModule, HttpClientModule, IonicModule.forRoot(MyApp)],
 ```

+Save those changes and check your application - the error should be gone.

-## Get the Data
+## Using the Data

-It makes sense to get new data each time the page is visited.
-The natural place to do this is the `ionViewDidEnter()` lifecycle event.
+In our application, we want to get new data each time the page is visited.
+The natural place to do this is the `ionViewDidEnter()` <a href="https://ionicframework.com/docs/api/navigation/NavController/#lifecycle-events" target="_blank">lifecycle event</a>.

 ```TypeScript
   ionViewDidEnter() {